Pampers: Feedback

 In March 2010, Pampers announced a change to their popular Cruisers and Swaddlers diapers (Active Fit and New Baby respectively in Europe) with the addition of the new Dry-Max technology.
 Many parents reported rashes and chemical burns as a result of using the new diapers.
-Procter & Gamble claim that pediatric experts have reviewed the Pampers with DryMax safety data and have seen no correlation between the reported rash and diaper.
+Procter & Gamble claims that pediatric experts have reviewed the Pampers with DryMax safety data and have seen no correlation between the reported rash and diaper.
 In May 2010, a lawsuit was filed against Procter & Gamble based on the injuries allegedly caused by the diapers.
 In September 2010, the United States Consumer Product Safety Commission issued the results of its investigation into the matter, finding no evidence that these diapers cause diaper rash.
 In the UK the case was brought to people's attention on consumer rights programme Watchdog in May 2010.

 Advertising

 Pampers is marketed in various ways, such as print ads and television commercials.
 Print ads often appear in magazines and other periodicals.
 Television commercials appear during soap operas co-produced by Procter and Gamble, such as Bold and the Beautiful & Young and the Restless, and during the airing of parenting shows.
 Another way Pampers is promoted is through product placement.
 Pampers paid $50,000 to be featured in the film Three Men and a Baby.
 P&G has also sponsored the program Make Room for Baby on the Discovery Health Channel.

 P&G contributes to flood relief efforts in Pakistan in part through its Pampers brand and "Spread a Smile" campaign, which provides free health check-ups, medicines, and oral rehydration therapy to babies and children living in the flood affected areas.

+In Romania, Pampers is a sponsor for top tennis player Simona Halep and in Poland, Pampers has a partnership with Eurovision 2024 star Luna.